PAIDiPaidThis.com

 Which is better for my dog, a blood test or a skin test?

 Both have a place.
-A blood test is simpler, needs no sedation, and can be done at your local vet, which suits many dogs.
-Intradermal skin testing is often considered the more precise option for environmental allergies but needs a dermatology specialist and sedation.
-Your vet will suggest which fits your dog's case and budget, and sometimes the two are used together.
+A blood test is simpler, needs no sedation, and can be done at your local vet, which suits many dogs and budgets.
+Intradermal skin testing is often considered the more precise option for environmental allergies but needs a dermatology specialist and sedation, which pushes the price up.
+Your vet will suggest which fits your dog's case, and sometimes the two are used together for a fuller picture.

 Is allergy testing worth the cost for my dog?

-It is most worthwhile when the aim is long-term immunotherapy for a dog with year-round or severe signs.
-For milder or seasonal itching, managing symptoms and ruling out fleas and food first is often more sensible.
-Ask your vet what the result will actually change before committing, because a test that does not alter the plan is money you may not need to spend.
+It is most worthwhile when the aim is long-term immunotherapy for a dog with year-round or severe signs, since the test result directly shapes what goes into the treatment.
+For milder or seasonal itching, managing symptoms and ruling out fleas and food first is often more sensible and considerably cheaper.
+Ask your vet what the result will actually change before committing, because a test that does not alter the plan is money you probably do not need to spend.

 Why does my vet want to rule out food and fleas first?

 Fleas and food reactions are common causes of itching, and both can be tackled without expensive allergy testing.
-A rigorous flea treatment plan and an 8 to 12 week elimination diet can settle many dogs.
+A rigorous flea treatment plan and an 8 to 12 week elimination diet can settle many dogs without any lab work at all.
 Doing this first avoids paying for a test only to find the real trigger was something simpler all along.